heb12/biblec/README.md

-# Biblec
+# BibleC

 A minimal Bible format designed for the C language.
+It uses a JS script to convert a OSIS JSON file (http://api.heb12.com/translations-json/)
+to a C struct and a TXT file.
+No dependencies, just a simple C
+struct.

+This is not in production yet, so mainly a test here.

 Usage:
 ```